-More times than I can count it’s happened, this process of loss to resentment to renewal.
+More times than I can count it’s happened, this process of going from loss to resentment to renewal.
 By now, God is teaching me some shortcuts.
-Not to deny the loss, no. Because that is never true, and He wants me to live true.
+Not to deny the loss, no. Because that is never true, and he wants me to live true.

 I do these things.
 I take my eyes off my own loss and I look at my stepsons.
 I hear those words again – Will you always be my stepmom?
 I find that memory and I let the compassion come.
 Compassion, I’ve discovered, doesn’t leave much room for resentment.